uma-dev/GCP-course/notes.md

 - You cannot  change a instance template, you can copy it and modify the copy.
 - Custom images can be used to create vm-instances with OS patches and/or software preinstalled.
 - You can share an image across projects.
-- **Hardening** an image is the proccess of creating an image from a vm-instance that meets the security requirements of an enterprise.
+- **Hardening** an image is the process of creating an image from a vm-instance that meets the security requirements of an enterprise.
 - It is preferred to use a custom image rather than startup scripts.
 - For vCPUs/ memory changes, a VM instance has to be stopped.
 - A good practice is use labels to organize VMs.
-- Managment:
+- Management:
   - Default metrics: CPU, Network and Disk Throughput.
   - Cloud agent: Memory Utilization and Disk space.